dylandepass/franklin-web-library/README.md

 ## Installation

-Can be added to a franklin project either with by downloading the bundles directly from the releases page on github, using a cloud bundler like skypack or using npm (requires a build step).
+Can be added to a franklin project either with by downloading the bundles directly from the releases page on github, using a cloud bundler like skypack or using npm (installed into scripts with npx).

 ### NPM
 ```bash